percy/cli/packages/core/README.md

   - `enableJavaScript` — Enable JavaScript for screenshots (**default** `false`)
 - `discovery` — Asset discovery options
   - `allowedHostnames` — Array of allowed hostnames to capture assets from
+  - `disallowedHostnames` — Array of hostnames where requests will be aborted
   - `requestHeaders` — Request headers used when discovering snapshot assets
   - `authorization` — Basic auth `username` and `password` for protected snapshot assets
   - `disableCache` — Disable asset caching (**default** `false`)